JanRossbach/fset/readme.md

 (fset/boolencode ir :logging true)

-;; Define a personal config
+;; Or you can do a complete personal configuration (def my-config
-(def my-config
-  {:max-unroll-size 200
-   :unroll-invariant true
-   :unroll-sub true
-   :simplify-result true
-   :deff-set-size 2
-   :logging true
-   :excluded-vars #{}})
+  {:max-unroll-size 200 ;; Upper bound for variable size :deff-set-size 2 ;; How many variables should deferred sets be expanded to?
+   :logging true ;; Info level logging including errors and unsupported expressions :prob-logging false ;; All logging enabled including prob debugging :excluded-vars #{}}) ;; Exclude individual variables from being expanded

 (fset/set-config! my-config) ;; You can apply your config as the default for the session